Monte San Giorgio: UNESCO listing

-In 2003, the Swiss side of Monte San Giorgio was listed as a UNESCO World Heritage Site, with 849 ha (hectares) of protected land from the communes of Meride, Brusino Arsizio, and Riva San Vitale.
+In 2003, the Monte San Giorgio was listed as a UNESCO World Heritage Site, with 849 ha (hectares) of protected land from the Swiss communes of Meride, Brusino Arsizio, and Riva San Vitale.
 This protected area was surrounded by a 1389 ha buffer zone overlapping six additional communes.
 The nomination of Monte San Giorgio was inspired by its exceptional paleontological value, with multiple fossiliferous levels preserving among the best records of Middle Triassic life in the world.
 Monte San Giorgio also presents a link between local geology and culture, as well as unique ecological heritage relative to the rest of Switzerland.

 In 2010, the World Heritage Site was expanded further, adding 240.34 ha of land from the Italian communes of Besano, Porto Ceresio, and Viggiù.
 These communes, alongside Clivio and Saltrio, were also included within an 1818.45 ha Italian buffer zone.
 This additional land brings the total area of UNESCO protected property to 1089.34 ha and the total buffer zone area to 3207.45 ha.
-Inclusion of the Italian portion of the mountain was motivated by the same paleontological heritage as the Swiss portion.
-Its history of paleontological study and economic exploitation is significantly older than the equivalent Swiss portion of the mountain.
-Moreover, the Italian side has unique geological qualities, such as a denser assortment of fish fossils and stratigraphy which is more easily traced over a wide area.
+Inclusion of the Italian territory was motivated for its paleontological heritage.

 Each side of the site is managed by separate Swiss and Italian organizations, as well as a transnational board which moderates between the management organizations.
 The site is not in any particular danger from overutilization or degradation, so management is mainly related to closely-regulated fossil excavations, promotion, and maintenance of low-impact tourism facilities.
 Monte San Giorgio fossils are collected, curated, and displayed by a small number of museums, primarily the PIMUZ, MSNM, and MCSN.
 Local museums in Besano, Meride, and Induno Olona also play a role in promotion of the site and its fossils.
 The Museo dei fossili del Monte San Giorgio (Museum of fossils from Monte San Giorgio) in Meride was first opened 1973, receiving a 2012 redesign and expansion courtesy of Ticinese architect Mario Botta.